itglueguy/NTFS-Security-Auditing-with-Powershell/README.md

 #------------------------------

 Ex.
-Get-OrderedACLbyKeyword
+Get-ACLbyKeyword

 ex.
 Assuming your Folders follow a Group Name / Folder Name naming convention, this allows you to see if certain Users actually belong to certain Group from a certain share.

-Get-OrderedACLbyKeyword -computer "Computer1" -Keywords "Micorosoft","Cisco"
+Get-ACLbyKeyword -computer "Computer1" -Keywords "Micorosoft","Cisco"